updated Jul 11, 2026 12.2MB file size 687 downloads

 Pair X Radio Stream Finder with foobar2000 for an audiophile-grade listening chain, or keep a portable Winamp install for the classic Shoutcast experience.

-If you record streams to MP3 or AAC and later need to convert one of those clips to FLAC or WAV for editing, the free online audio converter on free-codecs.com handles the job in your browser without re-encoding through a desktop pipeline.
+And if you later need to convert one of those clips to FLAC or WAV for editing, the free online audio converter on free-codecs.com handles the job in your browser without re-encoding through a desktop pipeline.

 If you only need a single stream URL and do not want to install anything, free-codecs.com hosts a small family of browser-based companions.